-BNG Bank has developed a Basel III migration plan which describes how BNG Bank intends to comply with a leverage ratio of 3%.
+BNG Bank developed a Basel III migration plan which describes how BNG Bank intends to comply with a leverage ratio of 3%.
 In this context, BNG Bank has reduced the dividend pay-out percentage from 50% to 25% since 2011.
-BNG Bank has determined that the growth of equity derived from retained earnings will not be entirely sufficient to ensure that it meets the leverage ratio objective of 3%.
-The possibility of issuing hybrid capital that qualifies as additional CET 1 capital is also part of the migration plan, and preparations for this were completed in 2015, during which €424 million was raised in hybrid capital.
-By taking such measures, BNG Bank intends to mitigate any threat to client lending due to constrictive capital ratios.
+Partly on account of the hybrid capital issues, BNG Bank's leverage ratio was at the level of 3% at the end of 2016, as would be required under the EU Banking Reforms.